 Organic Gardening Tip: Salt will help you deter slugs in the garden!

 My organic gardening experience this season is really just beginning.
 My plants are starting to thrive (FINALLY!) after a very wet and cold spring.
 I am starting to see baby tomatoes and have a ton of fresh herbs to use in my recipes.
 It is a huge money saver to have herbs at your fingertips whenever you want them.
 Have you seen how much the grocery stores charge for one of the little packages of organic herbs?
 Crazy!
 I will continue to watch over and care for my plants and I have high hopes that my harvest will be bountiful this summer.
 I am not always successful at my attempts at organic gardening but growing my own food has taught me to be creative in the kitchen…if I get 4 or 5 eggplant in one week I better come up with a few new ways to cook eggplant before it goes bad!
 Raising your own food through organic gardening is a great way to learn to eat more seasonally available foods.
-And, if I do lose my whole crop of zucchini to a squash bug I file that information away and work on finding a solution for next year’s crop.
+And, if I do lose my whole crop of zucchini to a squash bug I file that information away and work on finding a solution for next year’s crop (I want to plant a ton more herbs that have pest control properties).
 Then, I head to my local farmer’s market for a basket full of squash from a gardener that is more successful at organic gardening than I am!
 If you want some inspiration and ideas for your own organic garden, check out The Home Depot Garden Club board on Pinterest and if you have specific questions, remember you can ask an expert in the Garden Club Community Forum.

 Organic gardening tip: Keep a close eye out for pests!
 Even the cute ones can mean trouble!